NDevTK/OriginMarker/security.md

 ### 4.1.
 Salt Exfiltration and Marker Deanonymization

 - **Scenario:** An attacker gains unauthorized access to the user's `chrome.storage.sync` data (e.g., through malware, compromised Google account ) or local Chrome profile files.
 The attacker also needs separate access to the user's bookmark data.
+Browser extensions are high-value targets due to their elevated privileges and access to sensitive user data[cite: 7].
 - **Vector:** Retrieve `salt` (and custom markers).
 For auto-generated markers, use known `source`/`emoji` alphabets and `base2base` logic to map emoji markers back to origin hashes.
 - **Impact:** Deanonymization of auto-generated markers and exposure of custom markers, undermining privacy and utility .
+Compromised extensions can lead to widespread data theft and session hijacking[cite: 7, 4].

 ### 4.2.
 Storage Exploitation by Co-installed Extensions or Local Malware